Close

 Joint injections work by delivering anti-inflammatory medication directly to the source of pain and inflammation.
 The procedure may use ultrasound guidance to ensure precise placement of the medication within the joint space.

 The local anaesthetic provides immediate pain relief, while the steroid medication reduces inflammation over the following days.
-This combination helps break the pain cycle and can provide relief lasting several months.
+This combination helps break the pain cycle and can provide pain relief lasting several months.

 What to Expect When Receiving Joint Injections